goksanisil23/lazy_minimal_robotics/SFM/Readme.md

 ...
 repeated for number of unique 3d points

+## note that pixel coordinates of matched features do not exist in the data above.
-## in the representation above, the 2D feature matches are actually represented as 3d point indices,
+## the 2D feature matches are actually represented as 3d point indices,
 ## since going from 2D->3D is just a matter of perspective projection